rexhip/rexhip/README.md

 "mb_device_header"(device := #device_udt, mb := #mb);

-// If modicon convention addressing is prefered, then use #mb.fc.modicon.read for the
+// If modicon convention addressing is prefered, then use #mb.c.fc.modicon.read for the
 // fc-parameter.
 The function code will then be determine by the address range eg.
 // 40001 corresponds to the first holding register.

 "mb_query"(unit := #unit,                // Station address.
-           fc := #mb.fc.read.input_reg,  // Function code.
+           fc := #mb.c.fc.read.input_reg,  // Function code.
            d_addr := 5017,               // Data address.
            d_len := 2,                   // Data length.
            data := #flow,